-The General Psychology Track emphasizes adult outpatient clinical services.
+The Adult Track emphasizes adult outpatient clinical services.
 This includes assessment and consultation as well as individual, couple/family, and group psychotherapy.
 The patient population is quite heterogeneous with regard to diagnosis, co-existing conditions (psychiatric and medical illness), age, and socio-cultural characteristics.
 Interns in this track provide outpatient psychotherapy primarily with adults with exposure to children and adolescents during a rotation in our Child/Adolescent Therapy Training Clinic (CATTP).
 Each intern is also involved in a weekly DBT skills training group and the Couples Training Clinic for the entire year.
 Elective opportunities are numerous including many involving health psychology clinical services.

-General Psychology track training activities include, but are not limited to, the following:
+Adult Track training activities include, but are not limited to, the following:

 - Child/Adolescent Therapy Training Clinic (CATTP; half day per week for the entire year)

 - Dialectical Behavior Therapy (DBT; 2 hour skills group; 1 hour therapist consultation group supervision)

 - Couples Training Clinic (CTC) (weekly live observation and group supervision)